Detailed information about the study programme

 Application submission

 The application is submitted electronically through the Charles University study information system.
 The completed application must be submitted electronically in the study information system no later than on 30.
-4. 2025 for study programmes starting in the winter semester (October) and no later than on 15.
-12. 2024 for study programmes starting in the summer semester (April).
+4. 2026 for study programmes starting in the winter semester (October).

-The admission fee is 780 Kč and it is paid for each submitted application.
+The admission fee is 100 EUR and it is paid for each submitted application.

 Entrance exam

-The regular date of entrance exam for all doctoral programmes starting in the summer semester (April) is 3.
-2. 2025, an alternative date is 10.
-2. 2025
+The regular date of entrance exam for all doctoral programmes starting in the winter semester (October) is in June 2026 (to be specified), an alternative date is in June 2026 (to be specified).

 The request for an alternative day is submitted and approved via the electronic information system.